PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 each production scope ends before the following legacy attention/layout rewriter.

+Two repeated duplicate-fan-out/quantized-PReLU pairs share one scope per occurrence.
+The helper receives the existing QDQ-derived `include_transpose` decision and forwards it unchanged to duplicate cleanup before the four quantized-PReLU specs.
+The earlier duplicate-fan-out invocation that is separated from PReLU by legacy QDQ rewrites remains standalone.
+Each shared scope ends before dequantize/TransposeConv/quantize cleanup.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while